xchem/fragalysis-stack/README.md

 The stack is built and deployed using GitHub Actions and is deployed to *staging* and *production* installations (**Namespaces** in a designated Kubernetes cluster).
-If the build variables `DOCKERHUB_USERNAME` and `TRIGGER_AWX` are defined staging deployments occur on every build and production deployments occur on every *production-grade* tag.
+If the build variables `DOCKERHUB_USERNAME` and `TRIGGER_AWX` are defined staging deployments occur on every build.
+Production deployments occur on every *production-grade* tag.

 You **MUST** make sure the Action variables that select the backend and frontend container images are updated prior to every production release so the stack